Jane Sussens vs. Mail & Guardian

 This ruling by Press Ombud Johan Retief was based on the Press Code that was in effect before 30 September 2022.

-The story was about farm workers who allegedly were paid with wine.
+The column was about farm workers who allegedly were paid with wine.

 An apology had already been published about the article in dispute.
 The issue on the Ombud’s table was whether that text was adequate.